SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-1.md

 ### Get account on Spin, and a Project directory for Lesson 2

-The next lesson, [Spin Getting Started Guide: Lesson 2: Running Your Image in Spin](lesson-2.md), requires an account on Spin.
-To do that, please see the [Spin Getting Started Guide: How do I get started](index.md)?
-You will also need SSH access on a NERSC Login node, such as cori.nersc.gov, and access to a Project directory.
-You will need the ability to modify the permissions on that Project directory (Specifically, you will need to run `chmod o+x` on that directory as described in Lesson 2.)
+The next lesson, [Spin Getting Started Guide: Lesson 2: Running Your Image in Spin](lesson-2.md), requires an account on Spin, SSH access to a NERSC Login Node, and access to a Project directory.
+For more information on those Prerequisites, see Lesson 2.

 If you are waiting for your NERSC account to be set up, note that Lesson 1 can be completed on your laptop without a NERSC account.